bryhen/memfs/README.md

 # How do you know if memfs is right for your server?

 # How does memfs work
- * memfs.New() provides a FileServer that points to a directory.
+ * memfs.New() supplies a FileServer that points to a directory.
 It reads the contents into memory, skipping any that cannot form a valid HTTP URL.
+ *
+# Example
+fs :=